 Imagination can run wild when thinking about the workplace of the future and what it may look like, but for many of us, the future of work is already here.
-Particularly when technologies like cloud, social, mobility, and video collaboration are enabling so many organisations to work in ways never seen before.
+Particularly when technologies like cloud, social, mobility, and video collaboration are enabling so many organizations to work in ways never seen before.

 For me, the workplace of the future is about making businesses more productive while also making employees more collaborative and more satisfied with their jobs.
 It’s the blending of technologies and workspace that shifts the emphasis from focusing on ‘how do we wire this building?’ to ‘how do we wire our people?’
 However, even with all the amazing technology advances and bandwidth no longer the ‘problem child’ it used to be, there are still challenges to overcome when it comes to digital transformation.